Starman7312/internet_radio/README.md

 • Download both files in the **Internet Radio** folder:

-• If using git, run this via command line to download and run:
+• If using git, run this via command line to download

     git clone https://github.com/Starman7312/internet_radio

-Then:
+Then navigate to installation:

     cd internet_radio/Internet Radio

-Then (Windows Only):
+Then run (Windows Only):

     python radio.py

-Then (Linux etc.):
+Then run (Linux etc.):

     python3 radio.py